Thunderblitz44/Lab-8-9-submission/README.md

 # Lab-8-9-submission
 Labs 8/9, most of the previous labs are in there too.
-Press "right shift" to save the game, enter to load.
+Press "right shift" to save the game.